Historical Chinese phonology: Palatalisation of velar initials

-William H. Baxter pointed out that some of the words that were reconstructed with Middle Chinese palatal initials were perhaps words that had velar initials.
-For example, Baxter indicated that 熱, reconstructed as nyet in Middle Chinese, was perhaps pronounced as ngjet.
-He noted the distinction between 支 (tsye), which had a MC palatal initial, and 技, which had a velar initial in MC (gjeX, III).
-The two are reconstructed by Baxter to be kje and grjeʔ respectively.
+William H. Baxter pointed out that some of the words that were reconstructed with Middle Chinese palatal initials were perhaps words that had velar initials in Old Chinese.
+For example, Baxter indicated that 熱, reconstructed as nyet in Middle Chinese, was perhaps pronounced as ngjet in Old Chinese.
+He noted the distinction between 支 (tsye), which had a MC palatal initial, and 技, which had a velar initial in MC (gjeX, III), despite their common phonetic component.
+Some modern Min and Hakka varieties nonetheless retain velar initials in both.
+The two are reconstructed by Baxter to be kje and grjeʔ respectively in Old Chinese.
 Baxter posited that the medial -rj- cluster had blocked palatalisation.

 Lenition of OC /ɡ/

 The voiced velar plosive, *ɡ, was lenited to a voiced fricative (*ɣ~ɦ) during this development from Old Chinese to Middle Chinese.
 According to Laurent Sagart, this change is reflected when the Old Chinese plosive occurred in type A syllables.
 This is supported by Baxter's observation that modern Min dialects show a difference in pronunciation between 厚 and 後, both of which belong to the Middle Chinese 匣 initial (reconstructed as *ɣ~ɦ).
-For the first character, the Fuzhou dialect, the Amoy Hokkien and Teochew, show pronunciations with a velar plosive (*k-).
+For the first character, the Fuzhou dialect, Amoy Hokkien and the Teochew dialect, show pronunciations with a velar plosive (*k-).
 This pronunciation is consistent with an earlier pronunciation with a velar plosive, most likely the Old Chinese *ɡ.
 The second character is pronounced by these dialects with a null initial, possibly reflecting a voiced laryngeal in Old Chinese.
 The OC *ɡ remained intact in Type B syllables, which correspond to Division III Middle Chinese words.